-- A policy-based VPN tunnel links firewall-protected networks or sub-networks to one another, and encrypts and encapsulates traffic between these networks, which are described in a policy.
+- A policy-based VPN tunnel links firewall-protected networks or sub-networks to one another, and encrypts and encapsulates traffic between these networks.
+These networks are described in a policy.
 Such topologies are used in the standard operating mode.
-This feature is available on SN firewalls in version 3.0 or later. - A route-based VPN tunnel uses IPsec virtual tunnel interfaces (VTI) to link firewalls.
-These interfaces are considered as input and output points for the traffic passing through the tunnel.
-This traffic is described by routes.
-This feature is available on SN firewalls in version 3.3 or later.
+This feature is available on SNS firewalls in version 3.0 or later. - A route-based VPN tunnel uses IPSec virtual tunnel interfaces (VTIs) to link firewalls to one another.
+These interfaces are considered input and output points for the traffic passing through the tunnel and this traffic is defined by routes.
+This feature is available for SNS firewalls version 3.3 or later.